 Crude oil is one of the favorite markets of futures day traders.
 The market typically reacts very well to pivot points and support and resistance levels.
 Stop orders are automatically triggered that can help reduce the high risk of a market that can make very swift runs—up or down—at any given time.
 You have to make sure you use stop orders in this market.
 Many of the same principles that apply to stock index futures also apply to crude oil futures.
 If you like trading the E-mini S&P, you'll probably like crude oil, too.

 Crude Oil Futures Trends

-Crude oil entered a bear market in June 2014 when the price was just under $108 per barrel on the active month NYMEX crude oil futures contract.
+Crude oil entered a bear market in June 2014, when the price was just under $108 per barrel on the active month NYMEX crude oil futures contract.
 By February 2016, the price had depreciated to less than $30 per barrel, and in January 2019, the price was trending around $53.84 per barrel for WTI Crude.
 Due in part to the Russia–Ukraine conflict, as of March 2022, the price was hovering around $110 per barrel.